A £10,000 fund to support local musicians and dance artists to create work in the digital world.

 How to apply

-The award will be made according to the following criteria:
+The awards are made according to the following criteria:

 - Demonstrates viability and sustainability for a digital initiative;